 Available Data

-HETDEX will ultimately include source spectra for over 1 million Lyman Alpha Emitters at 1.9<z<3.5, 0ver 0.5 million OII emitting galaxies at z<0.5, 20K Active Galactic Nuclei, 200 K stars, and an additional 50K low-redshift galaxies.
+HETDEX survey data include source spectra for over 1 million Lyman Alpha Emitters at 1.9<z<3.5, ~0.5 million OII emitting galaxies at z<0.5, 20K Active Galactic Nuclei, 200 K stars, and an additional 50K low-redshift galaxies.
+See below for full details on accessing Public Data Release 1.

 Catalogs